tjmonsi/ffc-pwdo/data/tickets/offline.md

 Please take note of the Payment Reference ID for proof of payment.
 Additional fees may apply.

 # Step 2: Send proof of payment
-Email payment@pwdo.org with the subject “FFC 2017 Offline Payment” and indicate the following details for EACH PARTICIPANT:
+Email payment@pwdo.org with the subject “FFC 2018 Offline Payment” and indicate the following details for EACH PARTICIPANT:

+- Masterclass with [include track here]:
 - Name:
 - E-mail Address:
 - Mobile Number: